Excerpts From: “Striking Eight Bells: A Vietnam Memoir.”

 Many Americans probably believed that by 1972, the war in Vietnam was essentially winding down.
 However, for the U.S. Navy in Vietnam, 1972 would prove to be a busy year of conducting numerous and dangerous combat operations.
 Ships like mine, USS Rich (DD 820), usually were initially assigned to the Vietnam gun line to provide naval gunfire support (NGFS) to on shore forces.
 However, it was common for many destroyer crews to suddenly find their ship attached to Commander Task Unit (CTU) 71.1.1, which meant their ship would become a participant in special combat operations along the Vietnam coast.

 On December 1, our ship was attached to CTU 71.1.1.
-For the next five days we participated in in both daytime and nighttime on various targets along the North Vietnam coast principally at areas in the vicinity of Brandon Bay and the Dong Hoi Gulf.
-During these nightly raids, ships frequently received heavy counterbattery fire from the coastal North Vietnamese gun batteries.
+Task Unit 71.1.1 comprised of our ship, the guide missile destroyer USS Wilson (DDG 7) and the destroyer USS Rowan (DD 782).
+The Commander of CTU 71.1.1, was embarked on board USS Wilson.
+For the next five days we participated in both daytime and nighttime raids on various targets along the North Vietnam coast principally at areas in the vicinity of Brandon Bay and the Dong Hoi Gulf.
+During these raids, ships frequently received heavy counterbattery fire from the coastal North Vietnamese gun batteries.

 It was early afternoon on December 5, 1972.
 Our ship, received a call for gunfire support via CTU 71.1.1.
 The grid coordinates were passed to us for a newly located coast radar station on Hon Co Island.
 Everyone in the Navy, called the place “Tiger Island.”
-Once our ship received permission from CTU 71.1.1, we immediately brought the ship to the required course and speed to close the island.
+Once our ship received the order from CTU 71.1.1, we immediately brought the ship in formation with USS Wilson and USS Rowan to the required course and speed to close the island.

 Tiger Island was reported to be loaded with anti-aircraft and big gun shore batteries with fire control radar sites.
 Our ship had attacked Tiger Island twice before along with two other destroyers several days before and we got a lot of J-band radar directed big gun counterbattery fire from the island.
 Though the NVA’s J-band fire control radar directed gunfire had not resulted in any direct hits on our ship, they had gotten close, closer than any of us had experienced so far.
 I know some in the bridge team felt a bit of apprehension about going up against the big NVA guns on Tiger Island again.

-After the order to cease fire at 1607, the ship stayed in the area for a short while before proceeding to take station off USS Wilson (DDG 7).
-After taking station off USS Wilson, and USS Rowan (DD 782), all three ships in our task unit came to a northerly heading, now proceeding further north along the North Vietnam coastline to our next strike mission position…To read “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+After the order to cease fire at 1607, the ship stayed in the area a short while before proceeding to take station off Wilson, bearing 000 degrees at 2,500 yards.
+After taking station off Wilson, and Rowan, all three ships in our task unit came to a northerly heading, now proceeding further north along the North Vietnam coastline to our next strike mission position…To read “Striking Eight Bells,” use one of these links to booksellers: